impostorsguides/impostorsguides.github.io/rbenv/conclusion/conclusion-content.md

 ## The `bats` codebase

 Tests are the thing that give us confidence in our code, so we can only be as confident in our code as we are in our tests.
-But we hardly looked at the `bats` code at all, and the few lines of code that we *did* look at, we kind of glossed over (because this was meant to be a guide on RBENV, not on BATS).
+But we hardly looked at the `bats` code at all, and the few lines of code that we *did* look at, we kind of glossed over (because this was meant to be a guide on RBENV, not on Bats).
 By understanding our testing framework better, we could have more confidence in our tests, and therefore more confidence in our code.

 ## Ruby's codebase